Politics weigh as Korea's KEPCO eyes the Toshiba nuclear option

 State-controlled Korea Electric Power Corp (KEPCO), one of few utilities with global nuclear ambitions, has developed its own technology and led a consortium in 2009 that won a contract to build four reactors in the United Arab Emirates.

-Unlike Westinghouse and France's Areva (AREVA.PA), whose new third-generation reactor models have faced years of delays and big cost overruns, KEPCO has managed to build its reactors abroad on time and to budget.
+Unlike Westinghouse and France's Areva, whose new third-generation reactor models have faced years of delays and big cost overruns, KEPCO has managed to build its reactors abroad on time and to budget.

 This positions the Korean firm as a major new player in nuclear reactor manufacturing at a time when Westinghouse and Areva, the two leading OECD nuclear firms, are struggling.